Singled Out: Characters

 Besides the hosts, the show also had mascot characters.
-The most prominent character was a scruffy, cigar-smoking cupid known as "Bob the Angel" (who mainly appears in the opening credits with a crown on its head), would sometimes appear in a series of vignettes with Hardwick and McCarthy.
-Bob would be joined by a wife, Roberta, and a son, Little Bob.
-Other characters included Fidel Castro, or an evangelist.
+The most prominent character, a scruffy, cigar-smoking cupid known as "Bob the Angel" (who mainly appears in the opening credits with a crown on its head), appeared in a series of vignettes with Hardwick and McCarthy.
+Bob would eventually be joined by a wife, Roberta, and a son, Little Bob.
+Bob the Angel also appeared in the opening credits of the YouTube version.
+Other characters included Fidel Castro and an evangelist.
 These characters would often interact with the contestants during the "Keep 'Em or Dump 'Em" round, such as one male contestant being challenged to a game of tetherball against Castro.
 On rare occasions celebrities would appear.
 A female Picker claimed she was a Mel Torme fan and challenged a contestant to sing like him, only to have the real Torme come and judge his work.
-The character did appear in the opening credits of the YouTube version but in the Quibi version he did not appear at all as it was replaced by a small heart in the "O" title card with a white arrow being shot in it as it changes its background to pink.

-Format (2018–)
+Format (2018–2020)

 The format in the 2018 revival is significantly different.
-The show has a main hip hop/urban contemporary theme, with a social media or Tinder motif as well.
-Also showcasing a more inclusive tolerance towards alternative lifestyles featuring LGBTQ segments as well.
+The show has a hip hop/urban contemporary theme, with social media or Tinder elements.
+Also, LGBTQ contestants are featured.

-Likewise in the original version, "The Picker", is seated facing away from the audience.
-50 other "singles" still compete for one person, however only 25 are genuine legitimate contestants in studio.
-Referred to as "IRL" contestants.
-(Keeping up the social media theme).
-The other 25 are "URL" contestants.
-(Which the show makes it seems they are competing via the internet, however all URL contestants are actually backstage.
-A still selfie of them are shown as avatars on a giant plasma screen, that the picker cannot see, situated next to the studio contestants.)
-They are essentially contestants as well, however not quite.
-The catch is, there is a possibility some (or possibly all), the URL contestants are illegitimate contestants, or to keep up with the show's theme, a Catfish.
-If a "URL" contestant is real, the selfie image on the screen is actually them and they are backstage.
-If a "URL" contestant is fake, their selfie is a stock image of an actor, and the "URL" contestant (who will be eventually revealed later) is essentially a catfish that during the reveal looks nothing like the image of them (which is usually embellished as person more conventionally attractive as them on the screen.
-Sometimes even a different gender.
-However, catfish or otherwise, anything a "URL" does on the show is their own validity, and they are still a legitimate contestant).
+As in the original version, the "Picker" is seated facing away from the audience.
+Fifty "singles" compete for the affection of The Picker.
+Twenty-five singles, referred to as "IRL" contestants, are in the studio, while the remaining 25 are "URL" contestants.
+Although the show implies that they are competing via the internet, the URL contestants are actually backstage, and represented by selfies on a giant plasma screen next to the IRL contestants.
+While the URL contestants compete alongside the IRL contestants, there is a possibility some of the URL contestants are illegitimate contestants, or Catfish.
+If a URL contestant is real, the selfie image on the screen is actually the person backstage.
+If a URL contestant is fake, their selfie is a stock image of an actor.